Posted On October 5, 2020 Personal Injury

 As soon after the accident as possible, create a written or recorded record of the events that led to the accident.
 Memories often fade quickly, especially after a traumatic event like a severe accident.
 Recording those details promptly can increase the accuracy of your report.

 Notify both your auto insurance company, who may provide PIP insurance that will help cover your initial medical expenses, and your health insurance provider about your accident and what led to it.
 Ask any questions you have about your coverage, especially questions about your copays, deductibles, and other financial expenses you may experience as you deal with the aftermath of your accident.
-Better yet, expedite the process and avoid any unpleasant surprises by routing any communication with an insurer through a trusted car accident attorney.
+Better yet, expedite the process and avoid any unpleasant surprises by routing any communication with an insurer through a trusted New Jersey car accident attorney.

 While you have until the statute of limitations runs out to file a truck accident claim, you should nonetheless start working with an attorney as soon after the accident as possible.
 Not only can an attorney negotiate a settlement offer that reflects the full compensation you deserve after a head-on truck collision, that attorney can also help investigate the accident and determine all parties that may have contributed to the accident.